jeog/TOSDataBridge/python/virtualization_tutorial.md

 ##### Local Interactive Init

 From an interactive interpreter we are going to initialize tosdb as normal, followed by a call to enable_virtualization with an address tuple indicating what (local address, port) to bind to.
 If sucessfull we can, from the remote machine, create a VTOSDB_DataBlock or use admin_init to access the admin calls.
 When done we delete the block remotely and use admin_close to close the connections.
-We can use clean_up locally or vclean_up remotely(after admin_close).
+We can use clean_up locally or vclean_up remotely(before admin_close), if necessary.
+If we want to stop virtuatlization and keep using the local machine we can call disable_virtualization.

 ![](./../res/vtut_loc_1.png)